charl11e/meal-magic/README.md

 # By Charlie Livesey-Shorrock gdpp46

 # Notes
-All references for code/images/other sources are listed below
+All references for external code/images/other sources are listed below

 My two types of entity for this website are recipes and ingredients